 ollama pull codellama

-# Uncensored model
+# Uncensored model - fewer content restrictions

 ollama pull dolphin-mistral

-# Vision model (can analyze images)
+# Vision model - can analyze images

 ollama pull llava

-# Math specialist
+# Math specialist - superior at calculations

 ollama pull wizard-math

-2. Build Your First App
+2. Build Your First Application

-Create a simple chatbot:
+Create a simple chatbot to understand API integration:

 # chatbot.py